dev-penny/Router-operation/README.md

 * Maximum number of packages that can be managed
 * Percentage of load

 The application processes the information.
-Whenever a packet arrives at a router, it will decide which router to forward it to until reaches the destination.
+Whenever a packet arrives at a router, it performs route processing and distributes forwarding tables until reaches the destination.

 Each router receives packets according to the routing table.
 We assume that each packet needs a random period of time to be processed.